Adam5Wu/ESPZWAppliance/README.md

 ## Prologue

-So you have a bright new idea, and you want to put it on your ESP8266.
+So, you have a bright new idea, and you want to put it on your ESP8266.

 Hack ... hack ... hack ...
 DONE!
 It works!!
 Yay!!!

 Then you want to show it off to your friends and/or potential customers.

-It is so easy, just bring the tiny module and a battery to wherever and turn it on and
+It is so easy, just bring the tiny module and a battery to wherever, and turn it on ... and ...

 ...
 Ooops!